Carl-Tallman-95/Unique-kicks/README.md

 - Instructions on how to implement the form correctly on the Sign Up page was taken from the CI [Form Inputs](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+HE101+2020/courseware/fcc67a894619420399970ae84fc4802f/643317b091da4eef98fe9e0812a71715/).

 >A special thanks to all of the resources that helped this project on the way to be what it is today!

+- Thanks to [Emmacharleswilson](https://github.com/Emmacharleswilson) on how to create a clone in her [README.md](https://github.com/Emmacharleswilson/Discover3c#readme)!

 **Media**
 - The header background image was taken from [Shutterstock](https://www.shutterstock.com/).